trunk-io/toolbox/CONTRIBUTING.md

 ## Development

 The trunk.yaml in this repo has been modified to run your local iteration of toolbox as you are building.
-This is managed through the `trunk-latest` script.
+This is managed through the `toolbox-latest` script.
 Effectively as you run `cargo build` or `cargo build release` the script will pick up the last built binary and use that.

 If no local binary has been built then the pinned version in the trunk.yaml will be used.